glaciusimpact/reverse-proxy/README.md

 ### b) Testing blocked IP address

-Using IP address 192.168.1.95 I try to reach the web server (at /).
+Using IP address 192.168.1.95 I tried to reach the web server (at /).
 The URL is correct but the IP address is one of the forbidden IP addresses by the reverse proxy (i.e network range 17.0.0.0/8 and 192.168.1.95).
-Curl informs the connection has been closed which seems fine.
+Curl tells us the connection has been closed which seems fine.

 Let's investigate using again tcpdump: